Debt Collection Agency France: Recovering B2B Debts from French Buyers

 Can foreign creditors use French courts?

 Yes.
 Foreign creditors may file injonction de payer through a French agency or directly through French counsel.
-Brussels I Recast (EU 1215/2012) governs jurisdiction for EU-domiciled creditors; contractual forum-selection clauses are generally honored under Article 25.
-Non-EU creditors may proceed under French international civil procedure where the debtor or relevant assets are in France.
+Brussels I Recast (EU 1215/2012) governs jurisdiction for EU-domiciled creditors.

 What is statutory interest on late payment in France?

-Under Article L.441-10 Code de commerce (implementing Directive 2011/7/EU), B2B statutory interest accrues at the ECB reference rate plus 10 percentage points from the day after the payment due date.
+Under Article L.441-10 Code de commerce, B2B statutory interest accrues at the ECB reference rate plus 10 percentage points from the day after the payment due date.
 The rate applies automatically without need for reminder.
 A €40 fixed recovery compensation applies per late invoice in addition.

 How much does French B2B debt collection cost?

-Contingency for French B2B recovery typically runs 10-20 percent of recovery.
-Amicable phase costs are typically absorbed in contingency.
-Judicial phase adds €35 injonction filing fee, commissaire de justice service fees (€30-150 typical depending on service type), and enforcement execution fees scaled by debtor assets.
-Fee-shifting under Article 700 Code de procédure civile allows recovery of reasonable costs from the judgment debtor.
+Contingency for French B2B recovery typically runs 10–20 percent of recovery.
+Judicial phase adds €35 injonction filing fee, commissaire de justice service fees (€30–150 typical), and enforcement execution fees scaled by debtor assets.

 The injonction de payer is predictable and economical on well-documented French B2B claims.
 Place a case for a France-specific recovery assessment within one business day.